-We evaluated this key question as very good, where several strengths impacted positively on outcomes for children and clearly outweighed areas for improvement.
+We evaluated this key question as good, where several strengths impacted positively on outcomes for children, and clearly outweighed areas for improvement.

-Quality Indicator 1.1 Nurturing Care and Support
+Quality Indicator 1.1: Nurturing care and support

 Children were very happy, settled and having fun as they played alongside or with friends.
 Children received nurturing care and support from kind, caring and friendly staff.
 Staff valued children's voice and sensitively listened to their requests, which told us that their views and opinions mattered.
 Children were effectively supported through well timed and thoughtful interactions, which contributed to their sense of security and promoted their overall wellbeing.
 We observed staff who skilfully provided reassurance, praised children and offered cuddles and love when needed.
-They had high aspirations for the children they cared for.
-This resulted in children that had formed strong and trusting relationships with staff, which developed their sense of worth and enabled them to thrive.
+This resulted in children who had formed strong and trusting relationships with staff, which developed their sense of worth and enabled them to thrive.